 War was no new concept to Americans, but one of an internal nature was a first (and hopefully last).
 As spoken by then, President Abraham Lincoln, “a house divided cannot stand”.

-Juxtaposed to the two coasts and their hotbeds of innovation and industry, the most rural parts of the South are frozen in time.
+Juxtaposed to the two coasts and their hotbeds of innovation and industry, the most rural parts of the South remain frozen in time.
 No Silicon Valley, no New York minute.
 Sprawls of small towns and disenfranchised people litter the interstate highways that traverse the empty lands of Dixie.
 Ample grounds for a rag-tag group of criminals with a little of the ol’ rebel spirit in them.

 The Cornbread Cosa Nostra